mind2minds/myurltopdf/README.md

 ```
 Or

-To generate pdf from any url call myurltopdf(url,options,callback). see example below the right syntex
+To generate pdf from any url call myurltopdf(url,options,callback).
+See the example below for the right syntax.

 ```shell
 myurlpdf.myurltopdf("http://mind2minds.com", {fileName:"...../filename.pdf"}, function(err){